Getting Started

 HTTP endpoint.
 Use the API URL, not the GraphQL URL, from What URL Should I Be Using?.
 Replace{{user_id}}

-with the user id from the previous step.
-The body returned will be the session token.- This token is valid for 2 hours.
+with the user id from the previous step's response.
+The response's body will be the session token, to be used for authorizing the user.- This token is valid for 2 hours.
 When it expires, simply grab another one with this endpoint.

-- Use organization scoped authentication, just as in the previous step.
+- Use organization scoped authorization, just as in the previous step.

 curl --location --request POST 'https://api.bloomplus.dev/v1/users/authenticate/{{user_id}}' \